airtai/faststream/.faststream_gen/kafka/message.md

 ## Message Fields access

-But in the most cases you don't need all message fields, you need to know just one of them.
-You can use [Context Fields access](../getting-started/context/fields.md) feature for this reason.
+But in the most cases you don't need all message fields, you need to know just a part of them.
+You can use [Context Fields access](../getting-started/context/fields.md) feature for this.

-Like an example, you can get access to the `headers` like this:
+For an example, you can get access to the `headers` like this:

 ```python hl_lines="6"
 from faststream import Context